Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

 \section{Algorithm}

-As a first approximation, the choice of method for computing \( I_{\nu} (z) \) depends primarily on the order \( \nu \) and the magnitude of the argument \( |z| \).
-However, in certain regions of the computational domain, the method of computation also depends on the relative magnitudes of the real and imaginary parts of \( z \), i.e., the phase of the argument.
-In the following subsections, we describe the different components of the present algorithm and their applicability across various parameter regimes.
-For clarity and reference, Figure~1 provides an overview of the regions and methods employed in the computation of \( I_{\nu} (z) \).
+As a first approximation, the choice of method for computing \( I_{\nu}(z) \) depends primarily on the order \( \nu \) and the magnitude of the argument \( |z| \).
+However, in certain regions of the computational domain, the appropriate computational method also depends on the relative magnitudes of the real and imaginary parts of \( z \), that is, on the phase of the argument.
+In the following subsections, we describe the different components of the proposed algorithm and their respective ranges of applicability across the parameter space.
+For clarity and reference, Figure~1 provides an overview of the computational regions and the methods employed in evaluating \( I_{\nu}(z) \) for \( \nu > 0 \).
+The corresponding regions for \( \nu < 0 \) are the mirror image of those shown in Figure~1, while the corresponding computational methods are explained in Section~\ref{sec:Negative_nu}.
+Pseudo-algorithms for each of the methods used for the regions described below, are provided in the Appendix to facilitate understanding and implementation.